Makes about 4 quarts

 - Roast for about 1 hour and 30 minutes (if you are using chicken, this is will take more like 45 minutes), until deeply golden.

-- Add the roasted bones (along with the drippings and fat) and ham hock to a large stock pot and cover with water.
+- Add the roasted bones (along with the drippings and fat) and ham hock to a large stock pot (at least an 8qt, bigger is better!) and cover with water.
 Bring to a boil and reduce to a simmer.
-Simmer stock on low for 2-4 hours (4 is best!).
-Be sure to skim impurities off the top of the broth as it simmers (there won’t be much).
-You want this to be at a very soft simmer the whole time.*
+Simmer stock on low for 3 hours.
+You want this to be at a very soft simmer the whole time.**

 - Add all the remaining ingredients to the pot and simmer on low for another 2 hours.